tsalles/autoencoder-reducer/README.md

 ## Usage

+### Single AE

-The best way to understand how to usethe provided script is:
+The best way to understand how to use the provided script is:
 ```
 python model.py -h
 ```